 Taxable Irish Persons Resident who are corporate Shareholders who receive distribution payments from which tax has been deducted will be treated as having received an annual payment chargeable to tax under Case IV of Schedule D of the Taxes Act from which tax at the rate of 25% has been deducted.
 In general, such Shareholders will not be subject to further Irish tax on any other payments received in respect of their shareholding from which tax has been deducted.
-An Taxable Irish Persons who are an Irish Resident corporate Shareholders and whose Shares are held in connection with a trade will be taxable under Case I of Schedule D on any Irish income or gains as part of that trade with a set-off against corporation tax payable for any tax deducted by the Company.
-The rate of corporation tax applicable to income under Case I of Schedule D is 12.5%.
-In general, non-corporate Shareholders who are Taxable Irish Resident or Irish Ordinary Resident Persons will not be subject to further Irish tax on income payments from their Shares or gains made on disposal of the Shares where tax has been deducted by the Company on payments received.
+Taxable Irish Persons who are an Irish Resident corporate Shareholders and whose Shares are held in connection with a trade will be taxable under Case I of Schedule D on any Irish income or gains as part of that trade with a set-off against corporation tax payable for any tax deducted by the Company.
+The rate of corporate Shareholders who are Taxable Irish Resident or Irish Ordinary Resident Persons will not be subject to further Irish tax on income payments from their Shares or gains made on disposal of the Shares where tax has been deducted by the Company on payments received.
 Where a currency gain is made by a Shareholder who is a Taxable Irish Person on the disposal of their Shares, such Shareholder may be liable to Irish capital gains tax, currently at the rate of 33%, in the year of assessment in which the Shares are disposed of.